“I think I could eat pumpkin pie,” he said tentatively.

 This is just normal for us and really, in the world of sensory processing, is not that bad.

-But, for the last several days, I have gotten a glimpse into what it is like for some mommas (and kiddos for that matter).
+For the last several days, I have gotten a glimpse into what it is like for some mommas (and kiddos for that matter).
 My son’s feeding issues are so minor compared to many families.
 Some children will only eat certain colored foods, or have only four foods on the maybe he will eat it, let’s hold our breath and hope list.

 These children can actually starve themselves.
 Because sensory issues and rigid thinking are in play here, the saying “The child will eat eventually.
 He won’t starve.
 Just wait him out,” does not apply.